 My research philosophy favors ideas that are simple and capable of scale.
-Currently, I investigate deep learning solutions for problems in financial markets, and have previously worked on convex optimization, statistical learning, and applied modern machine learning [healthcare, social science].
-I recently gave a talk at NeurIPS.
-Particular themes that excite me today are: differentiable optimization, long sequence modeling, generative model-augmented statistics, and decision making under uncertainty.
+I currently study deep learning approaches to problems in financial markets; with prior work across convex optimization, statistical learning, and applied modern machine learning [medicine, social sciences].
+Recently, I gave a talk at NeurIPS.
+Some themes that excite me today are: differentiable optimization, long sequence modeling, generative model-augmented statistics, and decision making under uncertainty.

 At Stanford, I was heavily involved in teaching.
 I was a TA twice for Math 104: Applied Matrix Theory and twice for the famous EE 364A: Convex Optimization2.

-Outside of work and research, I enjoy golf, table tennis, learning about painting3 and horology, and card games.
+Outside of work and research, I play golf and table tennis, learn about painting3 and horology, read in macroeconomics, and muse on card games.

 Interested in any of the above, or just want to chat?
 Please reach out -- my email is firstlast [at] alumni [dot] stanford [dot] edu.